tryton/tryton/doc/index.rst

 Group
 *****

-The Group has a field `SEPA Message` containing the XML file.
+The Group has a field `SEPA Messages` containing the XML messages.

 Mandate
 *******